-If you receive OEI funding or participate in our programs, we encourage you to acknowledge the office when you present your community-engaged learning work in published materials, posters, talks, websites and presentations.
+If you’ve receive funding or participate in our programs, we encourage you to acknowledge the office when you present your community-engaged learning work in published materials, posters, talks, websites and presentations.

 Engaged College Initiative

-If your community-engaged learning funding came from your college’s Engaged College Initiative, please acknowledge both your college and OEI.
-You could say “This work is supported by [college name]’s Engaged College Initiative and the Office of Engagement Initiatives.”
+If your community-engaged learning funding came from your college’s Engaged College Initiative, please acknowledge both your college and the Einhorn Center.
+You could say “This work is supported by [college name]’s Engaged College Initiative and the Einhorn Center for Community Engagement.”

 What Happened to “Engaged Cornell”?